 The History of French Melody in 10 Lesser Known Composers

 Have you ever heard of Reynaldo Hahn?
 Albert Roussel or Emmanuel Chabrier?
-On the occasion of the week-long celebration of the French language and the French-speaking world, from March 18th to 26th, let's explore some little-known French melodies.
+If not, you have come to the right place: let's explore some little-known French melodies.

-When the poems of Paul Verlaine, Charles Baudelaire, Victor Hugo and many others elided with music the French mélodie was created.
-It is a refined genre, demanding excellent pronunciation from the performer.
+When the poems of Paul Verlaine, Charles Baudelaire, Victor Hugo and many others were put to music, the French mélodie was created.
+Specifically, a mélodie is the setting to music of a usually poetic text.
+This is a refined genre, requiring excellent pronunciation from the performer.

-Among the most well-known composers of mélodie - Gabriel Fauré, Claude Debussy, Maurice Ravel, Francis Poulenc and Hector Berlioz, whose composition Les Nuits d’été, published in 1838, is considered to be one of the finest examples.
+Amongst the most well-known composers of mélodies we find Gabriel Fauré, Claude Debussy, Maurice Ravel, Francis Poulenc, and of course Hector Berlioz, whose composition Les Nuits d’été, published in 1838, is considered to be one of the finest examples of the genre.

 But many other composers have set poetic masterpieces or texts by their contemporaries to music.
 Here are portraits of ten such composers whose melodic work is sometimes unfairly underestimated...